outsinre/outsinre.github.com/_posts/2014-01-01-example-post-writing.md

 3. Maecenas sed diam eget risus varius blandit sit amet non magna.

 Cras mattis consectetur purus sit amet fermentum.
 Sed posuere consectetur est at lobortis.
-`<dl>` as `description list element` enclosed a list of paris of terms and descriptions.
+`<dl>` as `description list element` encloses a list of paris of terms and descriptions.
 Common uses for this element are to implement a glossary or to display metadata (a list of key-value pairs).

 <dl>
   <dt>HyperText Markup Language (HTML)</dt>